A comprehensive spatial-temporal infection model: Formulation

 Some additional remarks are pertinent: The above assume that an infected individual can infect a susceptible one at the same constant rate.
 This is true either for asymptomatic, infected individuals, or for those who do not exhibit symptoms until a few days following infection.
 It is not true, however, when infected individuals are isolated.
-Nonetheless, the previous formalism still applies: Assume that the infected species $N_I$ is further subdivided into one category containing asymptomatic individuals (denoted by $A$, with corresponding density $N_A$) and another containing quarantined individuals (denoted by $Q$, with corresponding density $N_Q$).
-The associated infection reaction rate is now $K N_S N_A$.
-Based further on the reasonable assumption that the percentage of those infected, but are asymptomatic or with mild symptoms, is a fixed fraction (e.g. $a$) of the total fraction of the infected, the infection rate becomes $K a N_S N_I$.
-This is of the same dependence as before, hence the previous holds, except that the kinetic constant is now modified by parameter $a$.
+Nonetheless, the previous formalism can still be applicable: For example, assume that the infected species $\rho_I$ is further subdivided into one category containing asymptomatic individuals (denoted by $A$, with corresponding density $\rho_A$) and another containing quarantined individuals (denoted by $Q$, with corresponding density $\rho_Q$).
+The associated infection reaction rate now reads $K \rho_S \rho_A$.
+Based, further, on the reasonable assumption that the percentage of those infected, but are asymptomatic or with mild symptoms, is a fixed fraction (e.g. $a$) of the total fraction of the infected, the infection rate becomes $K a \rho_S \rho_I$.
+This is of the same dependence as before, hence the previous holds, subject to modifying the kinetic constant with the parameter $a$.
 The same reasoning (with an additional parameter included) holds when infected individuals are contagious, but not identified as such, until sometime after infection.
-On the other hand, our approach cannot as easily account for correlations between infected and susceptible individuals, for example when susceptible individuals have increased contact, hence higher probability of infection, with specific infected individuals related to them, e.g. by family, work or other proximity relations.
+On the other hand, our approach does not as easily account for correlations between infected and susceptible individuals, for example when susceptible individuals have increased contact, hence higher probability of infection, with specific infected individuals related to them, e.g. by family, work or other proximity relations.